JBGruber/rollama/paper/paper.md

       ))
 ```

-This is considerable advatage of `Ollama`, and `rollama` respectivly, over tools like ChatGPT, which will return different results each time and change the underlying models periodically.

 # Examples

 We present several examples to illustrate some functionalities.
 As mentioned previously, many tasks that can be performed through OpenAI's API can also be accomplished by using open models within `Ollama`.
 Moreover, these models can be controlled with a seed, ensuring reproducible results.